The Name of the Rose: Plot summary

 In 1327, Franciscan friar William of Baskerville and his assistant Adso of Melk arrive at a Benedictine abbey in Northern Italy to attend a theological disputation.
 The abbey is being used as neutral ground in a dispute between Pope John XXII and the Franciscans over the question of apostolic poverty.
 The monks of the abbey have recently been shaken by the suspicious death of one of their brothers, Adelmo of Otranto, and the abbot asks William (a former inquisitor) to investigate the incident.
 During his inquiries, William has a debate with one of the oldest monks in the abbey, Jorge of Burgos, about the permissibility of laughter, which Jorge regards as a threat to God's established order.

 The second day, another monk, Venantius of Salvemec, is found dead in a vat of pig's blood.
 He has black stains on his tongue and fingers, suggesting poison.
 William learns that Adelmo was part of a homosexual love triangle that also involved the librarian, Malachi of Hildesheim, and Malachi's assistant, Berengar of Arundel.
 The only other monks who knew about these indiscretions were Jorge and Venantius.
 In spite of Malachi's ban, William and Adso enter the abbey's labyrinthine library.
 They discover that the library contains a hidden room named the finis Africae after the presumed edge of the world, but they are unable to locate it.
 In the scriptorium, they find a book on Venantius's desk along with some cryptic notes.
 Someone snatches the book and they pursue to no avail.

-The third day, the monks are surprised by the disappearance of Berengar and William learns that there are two former Dulcinians in the abbey (Remigio of Voragine, the abbey's cellarer, and the deformed monk Salvatore).
+The third day, the monks are surprised by the disappearance of Berengar and William learns that there are two former Dulcinians in the abbey (Remigio of Varagine, the abbey's cellarer, and the deformed monk Salvatore).
 Adso returns to the library alone in the evening.
 While leaving the library through the kitchen, he encounters a peasant girl.
 Although they do not share a language, they have a sexual encounter, Adso's first.
 After confessing to William, Adso is absolved, although he still feels guilty.

 The fourth day, Berengar is found drowned in the abbey's bathhouse.
 His fingers and tongue bear stains similar to those found on Venantius.
 The pope's legation now arrives, led by Grand Inquisitor Bernard Gui.
 Salvatore is discovered attempting to cast a primitive love spell on the peasant girl, and Bernard arrests them both for witchcraft and heresy.